seanblanchfield/blog/current/_posts/2023-03-10-chatgpt-chewing-the-cud.md

 - AI
 ---

 I turned 18 in 1996, got a PC and learned about the web.
 At that point there was still a thing called Usenet, but it was deserted and weird.
 Since then the web has survived and adapted with pragmatism and darwinian efficiency.
-It hill-walked from &lt;marquee&gt; tags on 640x480 CRTs to responsive Single Page Progress Web Apps on high-res pocket super-computers.
+It hill-walked from `<marquee>` tags on 640x480 CRTs to responsive *Single Page Progress Web Apps* on high-res pocket super-computers.
 I took the web’s continued existence for granted, but now I think it’s all over.

 <!-- more -->
 ---